KLeviii/Library-Loan-System/library_spec_v2_ENG.md

 ```

 **Rules:**
-- Member ID is zero-padded to 6 digits
+- main.model.Member ID is zero-padded to 6 digits
 - One member per line
 - Semicolon (;) as delimiter
 - No trailing semicolon